 More information on the Centre for Translation Studies

-Set up in 1991 and boasting a world-leading reputation, Hermes Traducciones represents the language industry offering language services with focus on translation.
-The company has a firm commitment to the communities that speak the languages they translate, which is why it is linked to various national and international associations in the field.
+Set up in 1991 and boasting a world-leading reputation, Hermes Traducciones, a privately-owned Spanish translation company, represents the language industry offering language services with focus on translation.
+The company has a firm commitment to the communities that speak the languages they translate, which is why it is linked to various national (as Asproset, the Spanish TSP association) and international associations (as the EUATC, the European Union of Associations of Translation Companies as a network member of Asproset, or the ATA) in the field.

 Hermes Traducciones is more than just a translation company.
-It not only does a vast amount of translation (i.e. over 50,000 localisation projects conducted and approximately 25 million words translated annually) but is also present at various professional fora and, more importantly, in the university community.
+Not only does a vast amount of translation activity (i.e. over 50,000 localisation projects conducted and approximately 25 million words translated annually), but is also present at various professional fora and, more importantly, in the university community.
+In fact, Hermes Traducciones keeps internship programmes with virtuall all the Spanish universities, its staff lectures in under-graduate and post-graduate translation courses, and cooperates in many national and international research programmes.